novifinancial/serde-reflection/serde-reflection/README.md

 // Also trace each enum type separately to fix any `MissingVariants` error. tracer.trace_type::<Choice>(&samples)?;

-// Obtain the registry of Serde formats and serialize it in YAML. let registry = tracer.registry()?;
+// Obtain the registry of Serde formats and serialize it in YAML (for instance). let registry = tracer.registry()?;
 let data = serde_yaml::to_string(&registry).unwrap() + "\n";
 assert_eq!(&data, r#"---